Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 12. Wear broken in shoes and socks

-Hiking boots are generally better than hiking shoes, as the former offers more ankle support, has thicker tread, and has a more durable fabrication.
-But depending on the terrain you’ll be trekking, hiking shoes might be sufficient.
-As to socks, ensure you have ones warm enough for the climate in which you’ll be trekking.
-You might also like to consider wearing sock liners or two pairs of socks at once to help reduce the chances of blistering.
-As discussed in Tip #10, you want to wear both socks and shoes that you already know to be comfortable on long hikes.
-A good rule of thumb for breaking in hiking shoes is to traverse 100 km in them before the two of you head off on a trek.
+As discussed in Tip #10, you want to do your trek wearing socks and shoes that you already know to be comfortable on long hikes.
+A good rule of thumb for breaking in hiking shoes is to traverse 100 km in them before the two of you head off on a big trek.

 13. Bring gaiters

 A gaiter is a lower leg covering that extends over the top of your shoes and then ends somewhere below your knee.
 They can be made from various fabrics, though a popular choice is a waterproof gaiter.
-Wearing gaiters on a trek has a few benefits, like:

-• keeping dirt and small stones out of your socks and shoes
+• Keeping dirt and small stones out of your socks and shoes.

-• Keeping water and mud at bay (if waterproof)
+• Keeping water and mud at bay (if waterproof).

-• protecting you from cuts and rashes caused by thorns, serrated plants and other nasties
+• Protecting you from cuts and rashes caused by thorns, serrated plants and other nasties.

-• protecting you from snake bites
+• Protecting you from snake bites.

 If you’re worried about snakes, try to remember this saying: “First one wakes it.
 Second one annoys it.
 Third one gets it.”
 So it’s best to not walk third in line. 😃